KMS states on the crossed product $C^{*}$-algebra of a homeomorphism: Non-singular transformations and factor types

 \begin{thm} Let $m$ be an ergodic $e^{\beta F}$-conformal measure. \begin{itemize} \item[$\bullet$] \ \ $m$ is of type $I_p$ if and only if $m$ is atomic and concentrated on an $F$-cyclic $\phi$-orbit with minimal period $p$. \item[$\bullet$] \ \ $m$ is of type $I_{\infty}$ if and only if $m$ is atomic and concentrated on a single infinite $\phi$-orbit. \item[$\bullet$] \ \ $m$ is of type $II_1$ if and only if $m$ is equivalent to a $\phi$-invariant non-atomic Borel probability measure. \item[$\bullet$] \ \ $m$ is of type $II_{\infty}$ if and only $m$ is equivalent to an infinite $\sigma$-finite non-atomic $\phi$-invariant measure. \item[$\bullet$] \ \ $m$ is of type $III$ if and only if $m$ is singular with respect to all $\sigma$-finite $\phi$-invariant Borel measures. \end{itemize} \end{thm}

-\begin{proof} By a result of K. Schmidt, Theorem 1.2 in \cite{Sc}, there is a $\phi$-invariant Borel set $B$ with $m(B)=1$ and the property that $m'(B)=0$ for all ergodic $e^{\beta F}$-conformal measures $m'\neq m$.
+\begin{proof} By Theorem 1.2 in \cite{Sc}, there is a $\phi$-invariant Borel set $B$ with $m(B)=1$ and the property that $m'(B)=0$ for all ergodic $e^{\beta F}$-conformal measures $m'\neq m$.
 In combination with 2) and 3) of Lemma \ref{25-10-19} the statements on the type $I_p$ and the type $I_{\infty}$ cases follow from this.
-Then, by 1) of Lemma \ref{25-10-19}, in the remaining cases $m$ is not atomic.
-Assume that $m$ is of type $II_1$.
-By Lemma \ref{14-08-19b} $m$ is then equivalent to a non-atomic $\phi$-invariant Borel probability measure $\nu'$.
-Conversely, if this is the case $m$ is not of type $III$ by Proposition \ref{15-08-19c} and hence Lemma \ref{14-08-19} and Lemma \ref{15-08-19d} show that there is a Borel function $h$ and a $\sigma$-finite $\phi$-invariant Borel measure $\nu$ such that $\beta F(x) = h(\phi(x)) - h(x)$ for $m$-almost all $x$ and $\mathrm{d}\nu = e^{-h} \mathrm{d}m$.
-It follows from Lemma \ref{22-08-19} that $\nu$ is proportional to $\nu'$ and hence finite.
-Since $e^{h} \in L^1(\nu')$ it follows from Birkhoff's ergodic theorem that
+Then, by 1) of Lemma \ref{25-10-19}, in the remaining cases $m$ is not atomic, and the last three cases then follows from Lemma \ref{22-08-19} and the definition of these types, c.f.
+Definition 3.3 in \cite{FM}. \end{proof}